ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 I updated the SP_call.cs as shown in tutorail..

 I added new interface of name IUnitOfWork and UnitOfWork and make changes as required and make changes in startup.cs..

+i fix all errors and run my browser and its working....